bakhshalipour/SOCKS4-Proxy-Server/README.md

 ### Run
     $ ./server.out [port]
-One the command is issued, the server starts listening on the specified port.
+Once the command is issued, the server starts listening on the specified port.

 ## License
     Copyright © 2015-2018 Mohammad Bakhshalipour